GuanceCloud/guance-docs/docs/en/billing/billing-account/aws-account.md

 ![](../img/15.aws_register_13.png)

-## Change AWS Account Settlement Method in Expense Center
+## Change AWS Account Settlement Method in Billing Center

 === "Bind the first AWS account settlement workspace"

-    If your workspace is not bound with AWS account for settlement, you can change the expense settlement method to AWS account through [Guance Expense Center](https://boss.guance.com/#/signin).
+    If your workspace is not bound with AWS account for settlement, you can change the expense settlement method to AWS account through [Guance Billing Center](https://boss.guance.com/#/signin).

-    You can also click **Expense Center > Workspace Management** in the Guance workspace **Billing**, select the workspace that needs to be changed to AWS account settlement, and click **Change Settlement Method** to complete the replacement process.
+    You can also click **Billing Center > Workspace Management** in the Guance workspace **Billing**, select the workspace that needs to be changed to AWS account settlement, and click **Change Settlement Method** to complete the replacement process.

     ![](../img/15.aws_register_9.png)